-Starting life in 1869 as “The Sidney Lyceum and Library Association” in a small, downtown rented room – and later renamed Amos Memorial Public Library when its brand new facility was opened in 1958 – the library system in Shelby County has since grown to include the main library and 5 branches in Anna, Botkins, Fort Loramie, Jackson Center, and Russia.
+Starting life in 1869 as “The Sidney Lyceum and Library Association” in a small, downtown rented room – and later renamed Amos Memorial Public Library when its brand new facility was opened in 1958 – the library system in Shelby County has grown to include the main library and 5 branches in Anna, Botkins, Fort Loramie, Jackson Center, and Russia.
 The downtown Sidney library was completely renovated in 2017 and offers outstanding general reading and reference materials along with special interest programming, an impressive genealogical research collection, busy children’s and teen’s rooms, and expanded movie, music, & digital collections.

 Bel-Mar Lanes is your home for family FUN in Sidney.
 At Bel-Mar Lanes you and your friends can have a great time at prices that won’t break your budget.
 12 automatic scoring lanes, bumper bowling for the kids, snack bar, and COOL Cosmic Bowling where you bowl with the lights turned down, music turned up and awesome special effects lighting.

 The Lost Land Corn Maze at Vandemark Farm

 The Lost Land Corn Maze is a fantastic outdoor fall activity – hosted weekends in Sidney from the beginning of September through the end of October.

 The complete maze path totals 2 miles in length and is located at 2401 South Vandemark Road in Sidney, a short drive from Dayton, Springfield, and Lima.
 It’s great fun for all ages!

 Rolling Hills Skate